cpwardell/FiNGS/README.md

 ### GitHub installation
 The advantage of a GitHub installation is that you know exactly where your FiNGS code is; we still advise managing the dependencies listed above using Conda.
 Clone the git repository and run the included example script in the `exampledata` directory.
+After installation, the command "fings" can be used in the console to launch it.
 ```
 git clone https://github.com/cpwardell/FiNGS.git
+cd FiNGS
+python setup.py install

+## Test using example data
 cd FiNGS/fings/exampledata
 ./test.sh
 ```

 ### python3-pip installation
 Assuming you have Python3 and pip3, you can install using pip because FiNGS lives on PyPi here: https://pypi.org/project/fings/
+After installation, "fings" can be used on the command line to launch it.
 ```
 pip3 install fings
 ```